Sashimi

 - somehow both bitter and sweet - your metal spoon clanking

-against your favorite glass, vintage Burger King, Skywalker,
+against your favorite glass, vintage Burger King Skywalker,

-chocolate syrup into whole milk, favorite nightcap,
+chocolate syrup into whole milk, preferred nightcap,

 Sweet dreams, baby, you say, but not tonight.